siddharth2016/hello-open-source/README.md

 ## Next Steps

-Please follow next points step-by-step to register your first PR and do a contribution to this repository:
+Jump to any point, follow them step-by-step to register your PR and do a contribution to this repository:

 1. [Using Terminal/Command Prompt](https://github.com/siddharth2016/hello-open-source#first-contributions-using-terminal-and-git)
 2. [Using GitHub Directly](https://github.com/siddharth2016/hello-open-source#first-contributions-using-github-directly)